Therapeutic Recreation Activity Assistant Diploma Program

 This Therapeutic Recreation Assistant Program BC has been reviewed and approved by the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.
 This program consists of theory (20 weeks/372 hours) and practicum (3 weeks/90 hours).

-Enroll in the Edison College Therapeutic Recreation Diploma in Victoria, British Columbia, and start your healthcare career in Canada.
+Enroll in the Edison College Therapeutic Recreation Diploma and start your healthcare career in Canada.

 Therapeutic Recreation Activity Assistant Diploma